NUDelta/InShape/README.md

-FitSync
+InShape
 ==========

-Demo build for a physical crowdsourcing app that works to encourage physical activity among college students
+Demo build for a physical crowdsourcing app that works to encourage coordinated physical activity among college students.

-Site hosted at fitsync.meteor.com